yuguerten/kd_yolo/README.md

 # YOLOv8 Training Framework

-This repository contains code for training YOLOv8 models on custom datasets using Google Colab.
+This repository contains code for training and distillating (Response Based knwoledge Approach ) YOLOv8 models on [Tuberculosis Image Dataset
+](https://www.kaggle.com/datasets/saife245/tuberculosis-image-datasets) using in google colab.

 ## Setup

 1. Fork/clone this repository to your GitHub account
-2. Upload your dataset to Google Drive (in YOLO format)
+2. Upload your dataset and use `data_utils.py` to prepare the dataset in yolo format
-3. Open the `train_yolov8.ipynb` notebook in Google Colab
+3. Open a notebook in Google Colab
 4. Follow the steps in the notebook to:
    - Clone your repository
    - Install dependencies